 High-performing teams are synergistic social entities working toward achieving a common goal.
 Therefore, if your employees perceive where the company is headed, they will understand what is expected of them and know how to do their jobs well.
 It also allows them to align their role with company objectives and measure their own progress.
+These communication techniques have been shown to help employee retention and increase productivity.

 Five effective communication techniques: